 If you need to talk to someone, there are people who want to help.
-“The National Suicide Prevention Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.”
-Call 1-800-273-8255, text TALK to 741741, or chat online.
+“The National Suicide Prevention Lifeline, opens a new window is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.”
+Call 1-800-273-8255, text TALK to 741741, or chat online, opens a new window.

 Check back later this month for the next blog post in this year's Mental Health Awareness series, in which we'll discuss Depression.

-Please note: the following list of resources is not meant to take the place of advice from a mental healthcare professional.
+Please note: this blog post is not meant to take the place of advice from a mental healthcare professional.